James Van Der Zee: Biography

-Born in Lenox, Massachusetts, Van Der Zee demonstrated an early gift for music, and was initially aspired to career as a professional violinist.
+Born in Lenox, Massachusetts, Van Der Zee demonstrated an early gift for music and initially aspired to a career as a professional violinist.
 Van Der Zee's second interest was in photography.
-He bought his first camera when he was a teenager, and improvised a darkroom in his parents' home.
+He bought his first camera when he was 14, and improvised a darkroom in his parents' home.
 He took hundreds of photographs of his family as well as his hometown of Lenox.
-Van Der Zee was one of the first people to provide an early documentation of his community life in small town New England.
+Van Der Zee was one of the first people to provide an early documentation of his community life in small-town New England.

 In 1906, he moved with his father and brother to Harlem in New York City, where he worked as a waiter and elevator operator.
-By now Van Der Zee was a skilled pianist and aspiring professional violinist.
+By now, Van Der Zee was a skilled pianist and aspiring professional violinist.
 He would become the primary creator and one of the five performers in a group known as the Harlem Orchestra.
 In March 1907, Van Der Zee married Kate L. Brown and they moved back to Lenox to have their daughter, Rachel, born in September.
 Soon after, they moved to Phoebus, Virginia.
 In 1908, their son, Emile, was born but died within a year from pneumonia.